SunXQlab/CCCvelo/README.md

 torch               2.0.1 <br>
 anndata             0.9.2  <br>
 # Usage
 The package CCCvelo can be directly downloaded for usage.

+To learn how to run CCCvelo, Please check the `0_preprocess_inputData.R`, `1_run_MLnet_demo.py`, and  `2_run_CCCvelo_demo.py` files.
+These files shows the application of CCCvelo on the mouse cortex dataset, which can be download from (https://www.dropbox.com/s/c5tu4drxda01m0u/mousebrain_bin60.h5ad?dl=0).

 * `0_preprocess_inputData.R` contains the scripts to prepare the condinate ligands, receptors, and feature genes for constructing multilayer signaling network <br>
 * `1_run_MLnet_demo.py` contains the scripts to construct mulitlayer signling network and calculate the LR signaling strength <br>